In line with the Scottish Government move to Phase 3 we are excited to be able to once again welcome visitors.

 Will I need a face covering?

 Yes.
-All visitors will need to have a face covering on arrival.
-Our staff will also be wearing these or will be behind protective screens.
+All visitors are required to wear a face covering.
+Our staff will also be wearing these.
 These measures are to match government guidance and to also provide peace of mind for all of our visitors and staff and we ask you to comply with this rule.

 Do I need to leave my contact details?